Exalate Users

 • be a project admin

-IMPORTANT: The system tracker admin must create the exalate_console_admin group.
+Important: The system tracker admin must create the exalate_console_admin group.

-LIMITATION: A project admin who is also a member of the exalate_console_admin. group cannot accept Public Basic and Visual connections which have been initiated from the remote side.
+Note: A project admin who is also a member of the exalate_console_admin. group cannot accept Public Basic and Visual connections which have been initiated from the remote side.

 Why are Administrator-level Permissions required?